rajewski/SolTranscriptomes/README.md

 As is, the `ReciprocalHits.sh` script is what I have been using to find 1:1 orthologous genes.
 The search is based on the best reciprocal hits method.
 To determine orthology with this method, the protein sequence of a given gene from species A is searched against the proteome of species B. The top hit from this search is then used as the query for a second search against the proteome of species A. If the gene from the original query matches the top hit of the second search, then the genes are classified as 1:1 orthologous.

 The `ReciprocalHits.sh` script creates a custom DIAMOND database (instead of BLAST) for each species, and then conducts the search for each up- or down-regulated gene used as an input.
-The input protein sequence file (e.g. NobtUp.fasta) is used as the query to create an output file of best hits (e.g. NobtUptoSlyc.dmndo).
+The input protein sequence file (e.g. NobtUp.fasta) is used as the query to create an output file of best hits (e.g. NobtUptoSlyc.dmndo) against the other species' proteome..
 The input protein sequence file can be generated during the GO Enrichment pipeline mentioned earlier.
 Using a couple of bash and awk one liners, the .dmndo is parsed into a fasta file of protein sequences for the top hits (e.g. NobtUptoSlycHits.fasta) and a list of query-hit pairs (e.g. NobtUptoSlycHits.tsv).

-The fasta file of protein sequences for the top hits is then...
+The fasta file of protein sequences for the top hits is then used as a query list for a search back against original species' proteome.
+This generates a DIAMOND output file (e.g. NobtUptoNobt.dmndo), which is then parsed with the same bash one-liner to generate a list of query-hit pairs (e.g. NobtUptoNobtHits.tsv).

+The next step is done in R with `Orthology.R`.
+This script takes the list of query-hit pairs from both searches (e.g. NobtUptoSlycHits.tsv and NobtUptoNobtHits.tsv), cleans the names, merges the two lists, and then asks if the original query gene is the same as the final hit gene.
+This merged list is then aggregated by the gene from species B that acts as a "bridge" between the original query and the final hit.
+If any gene from species B every acts as a bridge between mismatched query/hit genes, it is thrown out.
+This step eliminates genes with questionable orthology.
+Later any gene from species B that acts as a bridge between multiple query/hit genes is also removed.
+This step eliminates genes that are not 1:1 orthologs.

+This orthology search is repeated for up- and down-regulated genes in each species.The script then searches through the lists of DEGs to find genes in both sets that are present in 1:1 orthology and writes them to a .csv file (e.g. ConservedUp.csv).
+This csv file can then be used for a separate GO enrichment analysis.